 (5 class hrs/wk 4 cr) W/Sp Studies data and its representation on a computer system, control structures and their use in design and implementation of computational algorithms to develop a mastery of the Pascal programming language.
-Prerequisite: CS 211 Introduction to Computer Science.
+Prerequisite: CS 161 Programming Methodology.

-◆ CS 213 INTRO TO SYMBOLIC PROGRAMMING: FORTRAN
+♦ CS 213 INTRODUCTION TO SYMBOLIC PROGRAMMING: FORTRAN

 (5 class hrs/wk 4 cr) Introduces the student to the structure of the language FORTRAN and the problem solution techniques required for mathematical formula interpretation.
-Prerequisite: BA 131 Introduction to Information Systems.
+Prerequisite: BA 171 Introduction to Business Computer Systems.